 - Religious or civil ceremonies or observances, such as funerals and weddings; and

 - During a public demonstration, such as a march, rally, or parade.

 Enforcement actions covered by this policy are apprehensions, arrests, interviews, or searches, and for purposes of immigration enforcement only, surveillance.
 Actions not covered by this policy include activities such as obtaining records, documents, and similar materials from officials or employees, providing notice to officials or employees, serving subpoenas, engaging in Student and Exchange Visitor Program (SEVP) compliance and certification visits, guarding or securing detainees, or participating in official functions or community meetings.

 More information is available on the ICE website, as well as DHS and ACLU.
 These federal policies are subject to change, and may not always be observed.
 Western cannot exclude federal law enforcement agencies from campus entirely.
 However, Western’s policy on Providing Immigration Information states:

 - ICE, CBP or other third party officials cannot remove a student or employee from university property or interrogate a student or employee without a valid warrant signed by a judge.

 - Access to non-public portions of campus by ICE, CBP or other third party officials requires the approval of the University’s Director of Public Safety and Assistant Attorney General.

-If you see an ICE vehicle or agent on campus, or hear that ICE is on campus, please call the University’s Public Safety Office at 360.650.3555 to inform them.
+If you see an ICE vehicle or agent on campus, or hear that ICE is on campus, please call the University Police at 360.650.3555 to inform them.
 There are some administrative, non-enforcement duties which ICE and CBP perform on campus, such as verifying international students’ documentation.
-If you don’t feel comfortable calling Public Safety yourself, you may ask a university employee to call for you.
+If you don’t feel comfortable calling University Police yourself, you may ask a university employee to call for you.